How the Capuchins settled in Leuven

 As mentioned before, the Kapucijnenvoer is the road covering over the River Voer.

-The name of the road stops at the triangular little square called “De Cuythoek” which existed already in 1252 as “Coithuc”.
-This used to house many breweries in the Middle Ages, and in the 15th century, home to Leuven’s famous architect Mathieu De Layens.
-Mathieu De Layens (died in 1483) designed the City Hall and his last work was the “Tafelronde”.
+The name of the road stops at the triangular little square called “De Cuythoek” which existed already in 1252 as “Coithuc“.
+This used to house many breweries in the Middle Ages, and the name derived from a beer brewed here called ‘cuytbier‘, where ‘cuit‘ is French for ‘cooked’.

-Once the river passes the Brusselsestraat as it goes northwards, it changes its name to Fonteinstraat (“fountain street”).
-This is the reason why the street on the left is called Tessenstraat, while the pedestrian street which covers the river is called Fonteinstraat.
-There is currently a small fountain and a small drain that runs through the street as a reminder of the river that runs underneath.
+Once the river passes the Brusselsestraat as it goes northwards, it becomes a pedestrian street and changes its name to Fonteinstraat (“fountain street”).
+The street on the left is called Tessenstraat.
+There is currently two small fountains and drains that run along this pedestrian street as a reminder of the river that runs underneath.

-Fonteinstraat then continues all the way to Keizersberg where it resurfaces to flow into the Dijle at the Sluispark.
+After the pedestrian street ends, the Fonteinstraat then continues all the way as a road to Keizersberg where the river resurfaces again behind a row of houses to flow into the Dijle at the Sluispark.

 The Capuchin Fountain